patrik-9999/CatalystOneConnect/README.md

 # Additional Information
 The classes CatalystEmployyes.cs and CatalystOrgs.cs contains fields that are customized for a specific installation of CatalystOne and will probaly not be present in other installations.
-All fields not present in the data from CatalystOne are set to null.